 The morning mist turned into a blanket of fog over breakfast.
 In the space of a night, the warm humidity of the previous day shifted to thick damp.
-It was my first hint of Annapurna in the monsoon season.
+It was my first hint of what it would be like to trek in Annapurna during the monsoon season.

 We would trek to Ghorepani that day.
-My guide hinted that it would be a harder trek than the previous day.
+My guide hinted that it would be a harder trek than the first day.

-Nonetheless, I recalled my colleague Karina’s counsel, when I had wondered aloud to her, whether I could do the trek.
-“I used to be intimidated too,” she said.
+Nonetheless, I recalled my colleague Karina’s counsel when I had wondered aloud to her, whether I could do the trek.
+“I used to be intimidated too,” she said reassuringly.
 “And then I realised, trekking is just walking for a really long time!”

 Still, I felt some leg muscles aching already.
 It’s ok, I thought, as we prepared to move.
 When I reach Ghorepani, I’ll dig out the muscle relaxant cream.
 Just as a preventive measure for tomorrow.
 There were many more days to go.

 Despite the foggy damp, we set off in good cheer.

 - Trekking in Annapurna during the monsoon season